Devotion, bhakti, may be for looting humans or feed on them from within also.

 Getting devotional - on thin ice unless . . .
-Being on thin ice without knowing may show up to be dangerous.
+Walking on thin ice without knowing it is thin, may prove very dangerous or deadly.

-There is and has been a variety of schools with blends of claims.
-Predominant yoga outlooks have changed very much over time.
-Devotional yoga is quite a newcomer in the long history of yoga, frankly.
+There is and has been a variety of schools.
+Claims may blend.
+Yet predominant yoga outlooks have changed very much over time.
+Devotional yoga is quite a newcomer in the long history of yoga.
 (Madsen 2013)

-It is a trend of markedly devotional groups that they become sectarian in the course of time.
+It is a trend of markedly devotional groups that they turn sectarian in time.
 There are some who do not know how to deal with devotion.
 It is an obvious problem.
-In the longer run, devotion directed outwards can breed limited or kinky outlooks, sectarianism and sects in time.
+In the longer run, devotion directed outwards can breed limited or kinky outlooks, sectarianism and sects in the long run.

 Effects of Love and Marriage

 There may be fit ways to love, markedly unfit ways, and hanky-pankies around too.
 There is so much pep talk of love and devotion in some circles.